paldhous/ucsc/2018/visual-journalism/md/interactive-charts-r.md

  10 - 12: 2
 ```

-Now we will load the seismic risk data into a leaflet map:
+Next we will load the seismic risk data into a leaflet map:

 ```R
 # load the seismic risk data into a leaflet map